Moniaar/alx-system_engineering-devops/0x19-postmortem/README.md

 6. Incident Response Plan: Developing and regularly updating an incident response plan to ensure swift and effective response to security incidents, minimizing the impact on users and the organization (This would have been better done in speed if the team leader responded to my call faster than 3 min!!!!).

 By implementing these corrective and preventative measures, we aim to fortify our system's defenses against potential security threats and safeguard the integrity and security of our users' data.
 Additionally, we remain committed to continuously monitoring and improving our security posture to mitigate future risks and uphold the trust and confidence of our users.
 Again we would like to apologize for all this misunderstanding and feeling of threat we got you into as a users.
-We will countiute to improve our services and secutiry system to make sure this won't happen again, thank you for your trust and support.
+We will continue to improve our services and secutiry system to make sure this won't happen again, thank you for your trust and support.

 Sincerely,